informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 {{lookup $session.client.extensions.ras_dbgap_phs_ids dbgap_study_id}}
 ```

+NOTE: When looking up a key to get its value, `null` (if value is `null`) or `undefined` (if key is not present) will be returned so make sure to guard against those negative cases in templating.

 ### Encode helper

 You can use the `encode` helper to get strings in URL encoded format.
 It accepts more than one string that needs to be encoded